Macron challenged by far right as French vote for president

-France operates a manual system in which voters are obliged to cast paper ballots in person.
-People who can't do that can make arrangements ahead of time to authorize someone else to vote for them.

-Bundled up against the April chill, voters lined up Sunday at one polling station in southern Paris even before it opened.
-Once inside, they placed their paper ballots into envelopes and then into a transparent box, many wearing masks or using hand gel as part of COVID-19 measures.
-In the Paris suburb of Saint-Denis, a small boy waited patiently for his father to complete his secret ballot by hand.
+Macron and his wife, Brigitte, voted together in the seaside resort of Le Touquet, making their choices in voting booths with curtains of blue, white and red — the colors of the French flag.

+France operates a low-tech voting system, unchanged for generations, with paper ballots cast in person and hand-counted.

 Polls on Sunday close at 7 p.m.
 (1700 GMT) in most places and an hour later in some larger cities.
-By noon, just over a quarter of France’s electorate had cast ballots, slightly down from previous elections.
-Pundits before the vote suggested a low turnout could hurt Macron's chances, but it could also hurt Le Pen too.

-Many presidential contenders made early visits to their own polling stations.
-Valerie Pecresse of the conservative Republican Party cast her vote in Velizy-Villacoublay, southwest of Paris.
-Le Pen showed up in Henin-Beaumont, a town in struggling northern France, while Macron and his wife voted in Le Touquet, a coastal resort town on the English Channel.
+By mid-afternoon, just shy of two-thirds of the electorate had cast ballots, with some voters turning their civic duty into a family outing, bringing along children and dogs.

-Far-left firebrand Jean-Luc Melenchon — one of half a dozen candidates on the left — has seen a late rise in the polls.
-Extreme-right pundit Eric Zemmour and Paris Mayor Anne Hidalgo of the Socialists are among others vying to be installed in the presidential Elysee Palace.
+Among the big unknowns was whether hard-left firebrand Jean-Luc Melenchon — one of half a dozen candidates on the left — would upset the expected scenario of a Macron against Le Pen runoff.
+Polls suggested Melenchon might fall short, coming in third place.

 Macron for months looked like a shoo-in to become France’s first president in 20 years to win a second term.
-But that scenario evaporated in the campaign’s closing stages as the pain of inflation and rising gas, food and energy prices became the dominant election theme for many low-income households.
-They could drive many voters Sunday into the arms of Le Pen, Macron’s political nemesis.
+But Le Pen ate into his polling lead in the campaign’s closing stages, as the pain of rising gas, food and energy prices became a dominant election theme for many low-income households.

 In 2017, Macron trounced Le Pen by a landslide to become France’s youngest modern president.
 The win for the former banker — now 44 — was seen as a victory against populist, nationalist politics, coming in the wake of Donald Trump’s election to the White House and Britain’s vote to leave the European Union, both in 2016.